MIRI MRS Dithering

 2-Point vs 4-Point dithers

-As described above, the MRS slice widths and pixel scales are designed such that a simple 2-Point dither pattern will nominally allow the MRS to achieve half-integer sampling in all 4 channels.
+As described above, the MRS slice widths and pixel scales are designed such that a simple 2-Point extended-source or point-source optimized dither pattern will nominally allow the MRS to achieve half-integer sampling in all 4 channels.
 In practice, however, optical distortions and discontinuities in the mapping of adjacent optical slices to detector pixels (see Figure 1 on the MRS main page) means that this half-integer sampling is not achieved for all locations within the MRS field.
+A simple modification of the 2-Point patterns to corresponding 4-Point patterns is therefore required in order to achieve optimal sampling throughout the MRS FOV (Figure 4).

 Which pattern should I use?

-Similarly, most programs observing extended sources or using the MRS to mosaic large areas of sky should use the Extended Source, 4-Point ALL dither pattern.
-Although this has the least common field of view of any of the extended source patterns, it is the only pattern that simultaneously achieves ideal half-integer sampling at all wavelengths.
-If a particular science program wishes to prioritize field of view at one wavelength at the expense of other wavelengths (e.g., mapping an emission line region with a specific spectral line), channel-specific options may be used at the cost of spatial sampling and/or detector pixel redundancy at other wavelengths.
-2-Point patterns are not recommended at the present time due to their poorer spatial and spectral sampling.
+Similarly, most programs observing extended sources (0.5"–1" or larger) or using the MRS to mosaic large areas of sky should use the 4-Point, Extended Source optimized ALL-channel dither pattern as this is the only extended source pattern that achieves ideal sampling at all wavelengths.
+If a particular science program wishes to maximize the common field of view in one particular channel (e.g., mapping extended emission from a specific spectral line), channel-specific options may be used at the expense of spatial sampling and/or detector pixel redundancy at other wavelengths.